Pathways for producing binary black holes with large misaligned spins in the isolated formation channel: Binary-Evolution Prescriptions

 In unstable mass transfer, the mass-transfer rate is large enough that the donor star's RL radius shrinks faster than its stellar radius.
 Common-envelope evolution (CEE) ensues when the companion's accretion rate cannot keep pace with the mass transfer rate.
 Energy and momentum are transferred to the envelope by the viscous friction of the binary's motion through the envelope on the very short dynamical timescale of the donor.
 This transfer either ejects the envelope or merges the binary \cite{Ivanova2013}, and the orbital separation shrinks by several orders of magnitude even in systems that survive.

 The result of CEE depends on the stage of nuclear evolution of the donor star.
 For instance, donors on the MS and Hertzsprung gap (HG) are argued to prematurely merge the binary during CEE since they lack a steep core-envelope density gradient \cite{Ivanova2004,BK2007}.
-Several authors have explored this with population synthesis, i.e. \cite{Dominik2012,Pavlovskii2017,Mapelli2018}, but the physics of CEE remains highly uncertain \cite{Ivanova2013,Postnov2014,Schroder2020}.
+Several authors have explored this with population synthesis, e.g. \cite{Dominik2012,Pavlovskii2017,Mapelli2018,Bavera2020b}, but the physics of CEE remains highly uncertain \cite{Ivanova2013,Postnov2014,Schroder2020}.
 To more broadly explore the parameter space of BBH spins and misalignments, we allow binaries to survive CEE if the donor fills its Roche lobe on the HG \cite{deMink2015} or later stellar stages.
 The ratio of the binary separation $a_f$ after CEE to its initial value $a_i$ follows from conservation of the sum of the stellar envelope's binding energy and the binary's orbital energy \cite{Heuvel1976,Paczynski1976,Tutukov1979,Webbink1984},

 Here $m_{i, \rm D}$ and $m_{f, \rm D}$ are the initial and final masses of the donor star, $m_{\rm A}$ is the mass of the companion which remains fixed during CEE \cite{King1999,MacLeod2015,Chamandy2018}, and $\lambda$ is a dimensionless parameter of order unity which depends on the structure and mass of the donor star.
-We use a numerical fit for $\lambda(R_{\rm RL})$ first presented in Eq.~(A31) of Gerosa {\it et al.}~\cite{Gerosa2013} based on the results of Dominik {\it et al.}~\cite{Dominik2012}.
+We use a numerical fit for $\lambda(R_{\rm RL})$ first presented in Eq.~(A31) of \citeauthor{Gerosa2013}~\cite{Gerosa2013} based on the results of Dominik {\it et al.}~\cite{Dominik2012}.
+We assume that CEE is too brief for significant accretion or change in the spin directions to occur.

 In stable mass transfer (SMT), the mass transfer rate is low enough that the donor's RL radius does not shrink uncontrollably relative to the stellar radius.
 We assume that some fraction $f_{\rm a}$ of the envelope is accreted by the companion.
 The value of $f_{\rm a}$ is uncertain and can range from fully conservative ($f_{\rm a} = 1$) to fully non-conservative ($f_{\rm a} = 0$) \cite{Meurs1989}.
 Following previous work \cite{Belczynski2020,Stevenson2017}, we consider the two values: $f_{\rm a} = 0.2$ and $f_{\rm a} = 0.5$.
 The effects of this choice on whether systems experience mass-ratio reversal are explored in Sec.~\ref{subsec:MRR}.
 SMT generally occurs over the donor's thermal timescale and changes the binary separation due to isotropic re-emission of the donor's envelope \cite{Postnov2014} according to,